azmainadel/azmainadel.github.io/_posts/2022-05-15-db-replication-distributed-systems.md

 ### Brewer's CAP Theorem

-In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that any distributed data store can only provide two of the following three guarantees:
+In theoretical computer science, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that **any distributed data store can only provide two of the following three guarantees**:

 1. **C**onsistency:
 Every read receives the most recent write or an error.